Gyotaku Workshop w/ Desmond Thain || $75

 About The Event

-All materials are included and the workshop will be held at Friends & Faire at 1980 Main st. #4 Wailuku, HI 96793 (Behind Native Intelligence- free parking available).
-BYO beer or wine to sip on and food toth enjoy while you get creative!
-(21 and over).
-Per request of the instructor, PPE masks are required to be worn during the workshop and COVID vaccination cards are also required to attend.
+All materials are included and class will be held at Friends & Faire at 1980 Main st. #4 Wailuku, HI 96793 (Behind Native Intelligence- free parking available).
+BYO beer or wine to sip on and enjoy while you get creative!
+(21 and over)

 Artist's Bio: During the 1800s Japanese fishermen recorded their catch by rubbing fish with sumi ink and then pressing them onto washi paper.
 Two centuries later, gyotaku, or fish printing has evolved into its own distinctive art form.
 For Hawaiʻi-based Desmond Katsutaro Thain, gyotaku became a natural fit: the historic tradition intertwines two of his passions—spearfishing and art.